 - Graphics and captions: For graphic titles and captions

 - Review: To review the current project edited by someone else.

 - Metalogging: Optimise the project and editing workflow

 - Production: Manage complex projects

-VideoStudio comes with an easy to follow interface with the video preview on the left, timeline down the bottom and options to the right.
+VideoStudio has an easy-to-follow interface with the video preview to the left, timeline down the bottom, and options to the right.
 The main interface of VideoStudio offers: